-This course has been updated and re-designed for candidates to explore a wider range of media and become more experimental.
-Students will develop a practical, expressive and imaginative approach to working; producing Art influenced by the wider world.
+In this course, candidates narrow their interests of style, process and technique to reflect a more concentrated interest in art making.
+Students will develop a practical, expressive and imaginative approach to working; producing art influenced by the wider world.

-Students will be introduced to relevant, new and exciting artists who will broaden and deepen students' style, skills and ideas.
+Students will be introduced to relevant, new and exciting artists who will broaden and deepen students' understanding of specific artistic style, skills and ideas.
 This will allow students to emulate works with an expansive and sensitive understanding of Art and how it is made.